DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The user experience (UX) of cPanel's interface can be overwhelming for beginners due to the large number of options and icons.

 ---

+#### TLS PROTOCOL - secure communication on the web

+### Course Step Number: 571

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This step defines the Transport Layer Security (TLS) protocol, explaining that it is used to encrypt data on the internet and is the more secure successor to SSL.
+The lesson provides an example of TLS protecting sensitive information like credit card data during an online purchase.

+##### Insights from Chat Discussion summary

+- A key best practice for modern websites is to use HTTPS (HTTP over TLS) to ensure data is encrypted in transit, which also improves SEO and user trust.
+- Modern hosting providers and CDNs often manage TLS automatically, ensuring the latest, most secure version is used.
+- The user experience (UX) of TLS is significant, as a lack of a secure connection can lead to browser warnings that discourage users and erode trust.

+---